-In 2021, we held our inaugural awards with a €100,000 prize fund.
-The independent judging panel selected Dingle Peninsula as the winner of the top Award, which was presented by Minister Damien English, Minister of State for Business, Employment and Retail at a virtual awards ceremony.
+2022 was the second year of our awards and had a €100,000 prize fund.
+The independent judging panel selected Piltown, Co.
+Kilkenny as the winner of the top Award, which was presented by Minister Damien English, Minister of State for Business, Employment and Retail at a virtual awards ceremony.